Back to Class Sessions

 David M. Umulis, Senior Vice Provost // Purdue University in Indianapolis

-In this session, Umulis will share the mission and vision of Purdue University in Indianapolis and outcomes from the first year.
-He will also provide an exciting dive into the future of Purdue University in Indianapolis.
+In this session, Umulis and Cline will share the mission and vision of Purdue University in Indianapolis and outcomes from the first year.
+They will also provide an exciting dive into the future of Purdue University in Indianapolis, including a presentation on the 50-year master plan and an update on capital projects.

 Your Next Smart Investment: Giving Real Estate